SEARCH

 As a nonprofit organization (NGO), we have committed ourselves to use all funds and donations only for the realization of our statutory goals.
 We do not strive to maximize profits, but rather to maximize community engagement and youth empowerment, environmental protection and nature conservation, especially for sustainable development.

-For further information please write to us via email at social.projects@africraft.de or the address below.
+For further information please write to us via email at social.projects@africraft.de.

 Follow us on these social media to learn more about Binti Project!